Shaarey Tphiloh: 2020-Present

+In Fiction

+The author John Irving features the congregation and a fictional Rabbi Herzfeld in his 2025 novel, "Queen Esther."

+In his 2025 work "Queen Esther."
+Rabbi Herzfeld "reasoned" that the mother of the heroine of the novel "would likely have turned to Congregation Shaarey Tphiloh if she'd confided to a rabbi around 1905 or a little later."

 Worship

 A video of a Torah scroll dedication ceremony from 1955 has been preserved and prepared by the Maine Historical Society.
 In the video, one sees how treasured the Torah was to the Shaarey Tphiloh community.
 At the dedication, honored men from the community were invited to write the last letters in the Torah scroll and honored women were invited to add a stitch into the parchment of the Torah scroll to connect the final piece of parchment to the whole Torah scroll.